 - 2.1.1.
-For the purposes of this Bylaw, the Designated Officer to be known as the Development Authority is hereby established. - 2.1.2.
-The Development Authority shall consist of one (1) person to be appointed by the County's Chief Administrative Officer.
-That person may delegate their authority and responsibilities to another person or persons as they see fit at their discretion. - 2.1.3.
-If the appointed person shall die, retire, or resign, another person may be appointed by the County's Chief Administrative Officer. - 2.1.4.
-The County's Chief Administrative Officer may remove the person from the position of Development Authority at any time. - 2.1.5.
-The Development Authority shall: - a. receive and review development permit applications as to their completeness; - b. refer a development permit application to any County department, adjacent landowners and any federal, provincial or any other agency, or body deemed appropriate by the Development Authority to obtain comments on the application; - c. consider and decide upon a development permit application for a permitted use and must approve such an application provided the application complies with the Bylaw; - d. consider and decide upon an application for a discretionary use; - e. undertake other duties specified in this Bylaw or the MGA; - keep and maintain for the inspection of the public during office hours a copy of this Bylaw and all amendments thereto and ensure that copies of same are available to the public at a reasonable charge; - g. make available for inspection by the public during office hours a register of all applications for development permits and the decisions made thereon; - h. collect fees according to Bylaw approved by Council; and - i. be declared to be the Designated Officer for the purposes of Section 542 of the MGA.
+For the purposes of this Bylaw, the position to be known as the Development Authority is hereby established. - 2.1.2.
+The Development Authority shall consist of the Chief Administrative Officer or person appointed by the County's Chief Administrative Officer or planning agency.
+That person(s) may delegate their authority and responsibilities to another person or persons as they see fit at their discretion. - 2.1.3.
+If the appointed person(s) shall die, retire, or resign, another person may be appointed by the County's Chief Administrative Officer. - 2.1.4.
+The County's Chief Administrative Officer may remove the person(s) from the position of Development Authority at any time. - 2.1.5.
+The Development Authority shall: - a. receive and review development permit applications as to their completeness; - b. refer a development permit application to any County department, adjacent landowners and any federal, provincial or any other agency, or body deemed appropriate by the Development Authority to obtain comments on the application; - c. consider and decide upon a development permit application for a permitted use and must approve such an application provided the application complies with the Bylaw; - d. consider and decide upon an application for a discretionary use; - e. undertake other duties specified in this Bylaw or the MGA; - f. keep and maintain for the inspection of the public during office hours a copy of this Bylaw and all amendments thereto and ensure that copies of same are available to the public at a reasonable charge; - g. make available for inspection by the public during office hours a register of all applications for development permits and the decisions made thereon; and - h. collect fees according to Bylaw approved by Council.